PostgREST/postgrest/docs/tutorials/tut1.rst

 Step 5.
 Add Expiration
 ----------------------

 Currently our authentication token is valid for all eternity.
-The server, as long as it continues using the same JWT password, will honor the token.
+The server, as long as it continues using the same JWT secret, will honor the token.

 It's better policy to include an expiration timestamp for tokens using the :code:`exp` claim.
 This is one of two JWT claims that PostgREST treats specially.